hanatos/vkdt/readme.md

-# vkdt: darktable which sucks less
+# vkdt: raw image processing workflow which sucks less

 [vkdt](https://jo.dreggn.org/vkdt) is a workflow tool for raw photography.
 `vkdt` is designed with high performance in mind. it features a flexible